 With the exception of \cite{pierre2000strong}, results on strong stability rely on a LaSalle argument and assume that $\sigma$ is nondecreasing and locally Lipschitz: strong stability is first established for a dense and compactly embedded subset of $\mathsf X_2$ made of regular solutions of \eqref{eq:wave} and then it is extended to the full $\mathsf X_2$ by a density argument, cf.\ \cite{Alabau2012Recent}.
-As regards UGAS, it is proved that under a linear cone condition in addition to the damping one (i.e., there exist positive $a,b$ such that $a s^2\leq s\sigma(s)\leq b s^2$ for every $s\in\mathbb R$), and exponential stability is achieved, i.e., one can choose $\beta(s,t)=C s e^{-\mu t}$ for some positive constants $C,\mu$, cf.\ \cite{V-Martinez2000} for instance.
+As regards UGAS, it can be shown that, under the damping assumption and a linear cone condition (i.e., there exist positive $a,b$ such that $a s^2\leq s\sigma(s)\leq b s^2$ for every $s\in\mathbb R$), the stability is exponential, i.e., one can choose $\beta(s,t)=C s e^{-\mu t}$ for some positive constants $C,\mu$, cf.\ \cite{V-Martinez2000} for instance.
 If the linear cone condition only holds in a neighborhood of zero then exponential stability cannot hold in general, as shown in \cite{V-Martinez2000} where $\sigma$ is chosen as a saturation function, i.e., such as $\sigma(s)=\arctan(s)$.
 Besides the linear cone condition, several results establishing UGAS have been obtained, cf.\ \cite{Lasiecka-Tataru, Martinez1999New, Liu-Zuazua,Xu2019Saturated} where $\sigma$ verifies a linear cone condition for large $s$ and is either of polynomial type or weaker than any polynomial in a neighborhood of the origin, see also \cite{V-Martinez2000} for a extensive list of references.
 It has to be noticed that many of these studies deal with wave equations in dimension not necessarily equal to one and, for all of them, the estimates are obtained by refined arguments based on the multiplier method or highly nontrivial Lyapunov functionals.